Your IVA seemed like the perfect solution when it began, but now it’s failing.

-The big disadvantage – and it is huge – is that some creditors may also leave it four or five years before contacting you.
+The huge disadvantage is that some creditors may leave it several years before contacting you.
 At that point your credit record may be back to looking good and you think it’s all gone away.
-The debts in your IVA will not become statute barred until 6 years after your IVA has failed.
+The debts in your IVA cannot become statute barred until at least 6 years after your IVA has failed.

 The advantage of doing this is you are taking control of the situation and it should reduce or eliminate any hassle from creditors.

 The disadvantage is that you have to repay all the debts in full.
 If this is easy for you, then it would probably have been better to try to resolve your IVA problems and complete that.
 If it’s hard, or you are only making token payments so the debts will never be gone, you should look seriously at your insolvency options first, before deciding to do this.